luci-project/eval-atc23/expat/README.md

  * dynamic updates are enabled
  * detection of outdated code (using *userfaultfd*) is enabled
  * debug output stored to `luci.log`
- * status info with information about succesfull and rejected dynamic updates are stored in a `status,info` file
+ * status info with information about successful and rejected dynamic updates are stored in a `status,info` file
  * connection information for `bean-elfvarsd` service is set

 Then the test application is executed.
 After a certain time, the symbolic link is modified to point to the subsequent version of the library (and noted with timestamp in `link.log`).

-*Luci* should now detect the change (employing *inotify*), check the compatibility (including quering `bean-elfvarsd`), and then either perform the update to the new version or discard it and continue the test application with the previous version.
+*Luci* should now detect the change (employing *inotify*), check the compatibility (including querying `bean-elfvarsd`), and then either perform the update to the new version or discard it and continue the test application with the previous version.
 In either case, it writes to `status.info` (`SUCCESS` or `FAILED`).

 The control script `run-test.sh` will check this status file after a few seconds: